cdriehuys/django-rest-email-auth/docs/installation.rst

 ============

   * Python 2.7, 3.4, 3.5, or 3.6
-  * Django 1.10 or above
+  * Django 1.11 or 2.0.
+Other versions may work, but they are not officially supported.

 Getting the Package